-- 13. Support vehicles may not stop during the one-mile stretch which begins at Harmony Borax Works at Mile 19.1, while runners pass through the curvy "Harmony Curves" section of Hwy 190.
-Each support vehicle should wait at Harmony Borax Works long enough to allow the runner to cover the next, mostly uphill mile, then drive ahead (no stopping nor slowing until Mile 20.1). - 14.
+- 12. Support vehicles may not stop during the one-mile stretch which begins at Harmony Borax Works at Mile 19.1, while Competitors pass through the curvy "Harmony Curves" section of Hwy 190.
+Each support vehicle should wait at Harmony Borax Works long enough to allow the Competitor to cover the next, mostly uphill mile, then drive ahead (no stopping nor slowing until Mile 20.1). - 13.
 On the Father Crowley climb (a 12.1-mile stretch from Panamint Springs Resort at Mile 72.8 to "Panamint Pass" at Mile 84.9), support vehicles may only stop at EIGHT designated locations along the route.
 These are identified in the route book and with signage along the roadway.
-Except in a legitimate emergency situation, stopping at any other location along this stretch of roadway, even momentarily, will result in the immediate disqualification of the racer associated with the stopped crew.
-In addition to Badwater race staff, this will also be monitored by National Park Service staff who have the authority to disqualify racers.
-See website for more details and photos.
+Except in a legitimate emergency situation, stopping at any other location along this stretch of roadway, even momentarily, will result in the immediate disqualification of the Competitor associated with the stopped crew.
+In addition to Badwater race staff, this will also be monitored by National Park Service staff who have the authority to disqualify Competitors.
+See Badwater.com for more details and photos.